-Our flexible dashboards assist organizations with turning data stored in their EA inventories into actionable insights.
+Our Dashboards assist organizations with turning data stored in their EA inventories into actionable insights.
 The user-friendly functionality gives LeanIX users fast and easy access to new and pending actions and information, simplifying workflows and creating more efficient processes and robust actions.
 The dashboard allows a swift real-time overview over your most important statistics of your architecture.
 Admins can configure the dashboard using drag-and-drop in selected editions of LeanIX.

 On our dashboards, users can choose to edit the current dashboard (if they have the permission to do so) or create a new dashboard New dashboard